-We were returning to sea level after traveling 4 weeks at elevations much higher than the 6000′ above sea level where Oregon’s Timberline Lodge is situated.
+We were returning to sea level after traveling 4 weeks at elevations much higher than the 6000′ above sea level.
+At home in Oregon, Timberline Lodge is at 6000′ elevation.

 Driving west with the sunshine blazing through the windows made the motor coach a bit stuffy, and the humidity rose as we descended to the coast.
 The direct trip was fairly comfortable seated in large wide reclining seats with leg rests and the soundtrack of the continuously-playing movies merely background noise (thankfully!)

 The city of Trujillo was a disappointment after Arequipa, Cusco and Cajamarca – or maybe it was us, maybe we were just tired of travel.

 Las Huacas de Moche, 2 1/2 miles from Trujillo, were very interesting.
 Archeologists have discovered 2 pyramids buried in the sand: the Huaca del Sol (Pyramid to the Sun) and the Huaca de la Luna (Pyramid to the Moon).
 Archeologists believe that the Huaca del Sol may have served for administrative, military, and residential functions, as well as a burial mound for the Moche elite and the Huaca de la Luna served primarily a ceremonial and religious function, though it contains burials as well.

 The Moche Civilization flourished here from 100-700 AD.
 The Pyramid to the Moon is the smaller of the pyramids but has yielded the most archeological information.
 Discoveries of painted pottery (and human skeletons) seem to depict human sacrifice played a part in Moche religious practices.